Digital transformation is disrupting the payments space! Mobile payment in Nepal is set to soar in 2075!!

-Similarly, NRB has started preparing laws to regulate digital payment system.
+Similarly, NRB has started preparing laws to regulate digital payment systems.

-Nepal Telecom coming up with mobile payment service?
+Nepal Telecom coming up with a mobile payment service?

-Nepal Telecom, state-run and largest telecommunication service provider in Nepal is expected to launch a mobile wallet possibly this year.
+Nepal Telecom, a state-run and largest telecommunication service provider in Nepal is expected to launch a mobile wallet possibly this year.

 Since it already has a large customer base, it can easily provide digital payment services to many.

 International Payment Gateways entering Nepal?

-There are rumors that Paypal, one of the most well-known brands in the fintech space and top influencer in the payments industry is eying Nepali market.
+There are rumors that Paypal, one of the most well-known brands in the fintech space and top influencer in the payments industry is eying the Nepali market.
 Let’s wait and see if it turns real.

 Cashless Society Dream to come true?

 Cash might not be dead anytime soon, but the world of digital payments — both from consumers to businesses and between businesses — is evolving faster than ever before.

-Most of us are aware of M-Pesa mobile payment app’s popularity in Kenya, and how it set an example all across the world.
+Most of us are aware of the M-Pesa mobile payment app’s popularity in Kenya, and how it set an example all across the world.
 In Kenya, before M-Pesa came, many people in rural towns and villages were without bank accounts and solely reliant on cash.
 Present Nepal too looks like pre-MPesa Kenya.
-With collective effort of everyone, cashless Nepal is not a distant dream.
+With the collective effort of everyone, cashless Nepal is not a distant dream.
 However, user awareness is very essential.

-Fundamental shifts in consumer behavior, the emergence of new technologies and an evolving regulatory landscape means the payments ecosystem is poised for unprecedented transformation in 2075 BS.
-The demand for safer data, faster payments and better experiences presents great opportunity, but also significant challenges.
+Fundamental shifts in consumer behavior, the emergence of new technologies, and an evolving regulatory landscape mean the payments ecosystem is poised for unprecedented transformation in 2075 BS.
+The demand for safer data, faster payments, and better experiences present a great opportunity, but also significant challenges.

 In a nutshell, 2075 is going to be an exciting year as more operators come to the field.
 However, instead of competing in the (almost) already saturated urban market, they need to shift focus to the unbanked population.
 We are nowhere if we compare our neighbors India and China.
-Mobile and digital payments methods are still in infancy here.
+Mobile and digital payment methods are still in infancy here.
 Our success lies in tapping the unbanked population.
 Let’s hope for the best, and let’s start using mobile phones to make payments.